asyrafzlkln96/automate-dm-ig-selenium/README.md

 ## Current limitation:
 - The current implementation only runs on Selenium version 4.2.0 and below.
 Newer versions of Selenium will not work
 - Thus , if you have newer Selenium, preferred to downgrade to 4.2.0 and below.
 (Run pip install selenium==4.2.0 --force-reinstall)
+- The current script works if you have Google Chrome, assuming most PC already preinstalled with Chrome.
+Firefox will not work (need GeckoDriver.exe)
 - If you need to exclude the login code, you may disable the login code by setting LOGIN_CODE_FLAG to "False"